onevcat/UniWebView-Docs/docs/latest/debugging.md

 ### UniWebView Logger

-UniWebView could provide detail logs for you, it will help you to understand what happens in UniWWebView
+UniWebView could provide detail logs for you, it will help you to understand what happens in UniWebView

 There are 5 log levels, following the order of verbosity, they are: